philippabele/irrigation-springler/README.md

 - Baeldung (Website) https://www.baeldung.com/spring-kafka
 - GitHub (Repo) https://github.com/eugenp/tutorials/tree/master/spring-kafka

-Overall, these sources of information facilitated my entry in this domain and I encourage you to take a look them.
+Overall, these sources of information facilitated my entry in this domain and I encourage you to take a look at them.

 # Install Kafka binaries for debugging